-Often when watching others tea, you'll see them first scald the pot with hot water before adding the tea leaves.
+Often when watching others brew tea, you'll see them first scald the pot with hot water before adding the tea leaves.
 There's a term for this action in the trade known as “warming the pot.”
 Scalding the tea utensils with boiling water not only ensures hygiene but also serves a practical purpose.
-Warming the cups and pots is a habitual action that most people perform before brewing tea – even after cleaning the utensils, they are rinsed again with boiling water.
+Warming the cups and pots is a habitual action that most people perform before brewing tea – even after Cleaning the utensils, they are rinsed again with boiling water.

-Many believe that this ceremonial gesture disinfects the tea ware, making it more hygienic to from, and raises the temperature of the utensils, which improves the taste of the tea.
+Many believe that this ceremonial gesture disinfects the tea ware, making it more hygienic to drink from, and raises the temperature of the utensils, which improves the taste of the tea.
 However, few delve deeper into the underlying reasons.
 What other significant effects does warming the cups and pots have?

 I. Public Cleaning, Demonstrating Etiquette